 What is Japan’s plug type called?
 What do Japanese power outlets look like?

-Japanese power outlets look very familiar to American or Canadian or other North American visitors since they use the same outlets.
+Japanese power outlets look very familiar to American, Canadian, or other North American visitors since they use the same outlets.
 The two prong versions are called “Type A” power outlets and the three prong power outlets are called “Type B” wall outlets.
 Type A/B power outlets are used in the US, Japan, Canada, many Caribbean islands, some South American countries, and some parts of Asia and Africa as well as Mexico.